SlimRunner/itermv/itermv/README.md

 For full documentation on all the flags see the command help (`-h`).

 ### Other Options
 - `-i SOURCE_DIR`, `--source-dir SOURCE_DIR` source directory.
-If ommited the current working directory will be used.
+If omitted the current working directory will be used.
 - `-n NUMBER`, `--start-number NUMBER` Specifies the initial value (0 is default).
 - `-d`, `--dry-run` Does not change anything.
 Useful in combination with verbose.
 - `-O`, `--overlap` Allow and automatically resolve collisions with existing names.